FlowAgentHouse/PLsubmission/README.md

 ## ✨ Key Features

--   **Advanced AI Dealer**: A ruthless, toxic AI opponent built with LangChain that uses a ReAct framework to make strategic, on-chain decisions.
+-   **Advanced AI Dealer**: A ruthless, toxic AI opponent built with LangChain & AgentKit on Flow that uses a ReAct framework to make strategic, on-chain decisions.
 -   **Provably Fair Randomness**: Dice rolls are powered by Flow's native Solidity VRF, ensuring that every outcome is cryptographically secure, transparent, and cannot be manipulated by the house or players.
 -   **On-Chain Intelligence**: The AI grounds its behavior in reality by making real-time calls to the Flow blockchain.
 It checks its own balance, requests funds from the faucet when low, and, most importantly, spies on the opponent's on-chain activity to generate unique, cutting trash talk.
+-   **Autonomous Agent Infrastructure**: Built with modern agent architecture principles, featuring self-funding capabilities and real-time blockchain intelligence gathering.
+-   **Full Flow Ecosystem Integration**: Seamlessly integrates Flow's FCL for wallet discovery alongside EVM contract interactions, demonstrating true multi-layer Flow development.
 -   **Two Full Game Modes**:
     -   **Player vs. Environment (PvE)**: Challenge the formidable AI Dealer in a battle of wits and luck.
     -   **Player vs. Player (PvP)**: Face off against other human players in a classic poker showdown.